trooba/trooba-router/README.md

 Trooba
 .use('http')
-// will attach route information to pipe.context.route
+// will attach route information to pipe.context.$route
-// and handler to pipe.context.route.$handler
+// and handler to pipe.context.$route.handler
 .use('trooba-router/match', {
     'GET /path/to/resource': {
         handler: pipe => {